-(*articles may contain affiliate links*) This list of half marathon training essentials comes to you from someone who grew up walking the Presidential Physical Fitness Test mile and turned into a running junkie.
+(Enter disclaimer text) This list of half marathon training essentials comes to you from someone who grew up walking the Presidential Physical Fitness Test mile and turned into a running junkie.
 While I’ve been running for five years with a Half Marathon medal hanging in my house, I’m no expert but want to share as I go.

 Half Marathon Training Essentials

 When I first started running, I had no idea how much gear runners really needed.
 Granted, I’m not going to tell you to go out and buy a hockey bag to fit your stuff, but it’s definitely more complicated than “I have feet and shoes, what more do I need?”.

 Speaking of shoes, I’m not going to get into the shoe conversation.
 What I found best is to have your feet analyzed at a shoe store (we’re not talking the bargain stores either) and find the right shoe that works for you.
 Personally, I’ve tried lots of brands and have different shoes (like my kids, no favorites).